 Normally, people were never confused about the usage of ED drugs in the past.
 Only men with the problems of gaining erections or diagnosed with intermediate stages of Erectile Dysfunction (ED) would use such anti-impotence drugs like Kamagra.
 In recent times, men have become obsessed with their performance on the bed.
-Their desire for extra pleasure in the intercourse has led many men to take desperate steps.
-Young men in their 20’s and 30’s to try ED drugs, even when they don’t have ED.
+Their desire for extra pleasure in intercourse has led many men to take desperate steps.
+Young men in their 20’s and 30’s now try ED drugs, even when they don’t have ED.

 In the survey, the most common answer came from the guys was “ED pills gave me the biggest erection.”
 And another answer came “I could last long with my partner.”
 But, few also shared their experiences, which weren’t so good.

 James—a young entrepreneur—shared his experience with the ED medications which was not so positive.
 He said, “I thought to experiment with my sexual performance and tried an average dose of a PDE inhibitor drug before sex.
 I felt the sudden rush of blood in my body and I could see the veins in my penis were bulging out.
 My heart was racing and it made me sweat.”
 He said though he got a bigger erection that night later he added that “my experience was more nerve-wracking rather than pleasing.”

 To conclude whether a non-ED patient shall use ED medications or not, let’s have an insight into the working mechanism of these drugs:

 ED medications are classified as PDE 5 inhibitors which are also vasodilators, which means a medicine like Kamagra, Cialis, etc. work on the erectile tissues by dilating the blood vessels directed towards the reproductive organ.
 The augmented flow of oxygenated blood revitalizes the erectile tissues and restores the ability to gain erection with simultaneous stimulation.